Introduction to Rust usize

 assert_eq!(usize::MIN, your_value);

 b.
-MAX: This constant is used to represent the maximum value that a usize integer can represent.
-Below we will see its syntax to see its implementation see;
+MAX: This constant represents the maximum value that a usize integer can represent.
+Below we will see its syntax see its implementation see;

 Example: